Yoga and cultural appropriation

 postures (asanas) derived from medieval Haṭha yoga, it has become a widespread fitness practice across the western world.
 Yoga as exercise, along with the use that some make of symbols such as Om ॐ, has been described as cultural appropriation.

-Scholars, noting that yoga has continually developed in form and changed its contexts and goals since it originated, both in South Asia and in the western world, and that practitioners in India have adopted western yoga practices, have debated whether the charge can be substantiated.
-Scholars and authors from South Asia have suggested that the desired result is not that white people should stop practising yoga, but that they should learn something of its history and seek to practise it responsibly in a genuine and healing cultural exchange.
+Scholars, noting that yoga has continually developed in form and changed its contexts and goals since it originated, both in India and in the western world, and that practitioners in India have adopted western yoga practices, have debated whether the charge can be substantiated.
+Scholars and authors from India have suggested that the desired result is not that white people should stop practicing yoga, but that they should learn something of its history and seek to practice it responsibly in a genuine and healing cultural exchange.

 Context

 Yoga is an ancient spiritual practice from India, whose goal was to unite the human spirit with the divine.
 The branch of yoga that makes use of physical postures is Haṭha yoga, developed from the 11th century onwards.
 It seeks to use physical techniques to preserve and channel a vital force or energy.
 It had goals including the attainment of magical powers, immortality, and spiritual liberation.
 Modern yoga as exercise makes use of physical postures as Haṭha yoga did, but its goals are good health, reduced stress, and physical flexibility.

 Cultural appropriation is defined as the "inappropriate or unacknowledged" adoption of elements of a culture by people from a different culture.
 The concept is open to debate.